OpenWaterFoundation/owf-data-co-roundtable-basins/README.md

 * **Roundtable_URL_Flag** -- data status of Roundtable URLs; see more detail below
 * **Comment** -- any other information about the basin

+Descriptions of data columns are also provided in the **Notes** worksheet within the workbook.
+This worksheet also details how the original data were downloaded and where to find those files.

+#### Data Flags ####
 Data columns with the word "Flag" added to the column name are an indication of data status as it relates to missing data.
 The following conventions are used:
 * G = is a known/good value.
 * g = is an estimated (but good) value.
 The associated cell is also highlighted in yellow.